Pantry Panic: Production notes

 Like most of early 1940s Lantz cartoons, Pantry Panic carried no director's credit.
 Lantz himself has claimed to have directed this cartoon.

 Pantry Panic was the third cartoon in the Woody Woodpecker series, featuring an early, garish Woody Woodpecker design.
 It was the only short with Danny Webb as Woody's voice, and also the last short to feature Mel Blanc since the latter had recorded some of Woody's dialogue for this short before he got an exclusive contract to do voice work for cartoons solely for Leon Schlesinger Productions, so Webb was hired to fill in for Blanc to complete Woody's remaining dialogue.
-However, Blanc's recording of the woodpecker's trademark laugh would continue to be recycled until 1951, when Grace Stafford rerecorded a softer version, while Woody's "Guess Who?", also provided by Blanc, would continue to be used in the opening titles until the end of the series and permanent closure of the Lantz studio in 1972.
+Blanc's recording of the woodpecker's trademark laugh, however, would continue to be recycled until 1951, when Grace Stafford rerecorded a softer version, while Woody's "Guess Who?", also provided by Blanc, would continue to be used in the opening titles until the end of the series and permanent closure of the Lantz studio in 1972.